thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         **Pick a theme**

         We love a themed hen's party!
-Some of our faves have included nautical (think sailors hats, stripes), mermaids (Tails 'n all), white parties (a total classic and always looks so chic) and tropical (just perfect for a boat/island party)
+Some of our faves have included nautical (think sailors hats, stripes), mermaids (Tails 'n all), white parties (a total classic and always looks so chic) and tropical (just perfect for a boat/island party).

         If you are looking at our BYO option why not carry the theme into your food and drink.
 We also welcome themed decorations (there are a few guidelines around this so please do check in with us first).
-Generally we recommend the table is a great place to start with theming since these are centrally located on both boats and provide a nice focal point.
+Generally we recommend the table is a great place to start with theming since these are centrally located on all our boats and provide a nice focal point.

         **Plan some hen's party games**